 Food Tours That Unlock Authentic Flavors

-Well-chosen food tours eliminate the risk of disappointing tourist-trap meals while providing local insider access to family-run establishments you’d never find independently.
-Taste of Lisboa offers excellent food and cultural walks through the historic Mouraria neighborhood, a district rich in authentic flavors that many tourists miss.
+Taste of Lisboa offers excellent food and cultural walks through the historic Mouraria neighborhood.
+This district is rich in authentic flavors that many tourists miss.

-The “10 Tastings” tours available in both Lisbon and Porto provide a comprehensive, delicious introduction to each city’s culinary highlights in just a few hours.
-Porto tours that include visits to the historic Bolhão Market provide valuable context for the dishes you’ll taste throughout your journey.
+The 10 Tastings tours available in both Lisbon and Porto provide a comprehensive, delicious introduction.
+They highlight each city’s culinary peaks in just a few hours.

 Hands-On Cooking Classes with Local Experts

 Learning to cook Portuguese dishes yourself creates the deepest appreciation for the cuisine’s techniques and cultural significance.
-The best classes follow a “market-to-table” format that begins with guided ingredient selection at local markets.
+The best classes follow a market-to-table format.

-My favorite Porto experience with Canto Cooking started at the renovated Mercado do Bolhão, where our chef helped us select fresh, seasonal ingredients while sharing stories about the vendors and produce.
-Back in the kitchen, we learned to prepare a complete petiscos meal enjoyed with local wines, leaving with both satisfied appetites and practical skills to recreate the experience at home.
+Our chef helped us select fresh, seasonal ingredients while sharing stories about the vendors and produce.
+Back in the kitchen, we learned to prepare a complete petiscos meal enjoyed with local wines.

 Essential Market Visits for Food Lovers